alex-gherega/clojure-summer-school/README.md

 ## What you'll need

-Brign your own laptop or coding device.
+Bring your own laptop or coding device.
 On it you'll need some stuff to make Clojure work :)

 Minimum Clojure environment setup requirements are described [here!](https://github.com/alex-gherega/clojure-env-setup)